ElevatoDigital/dewdrop/README.md

 Dewdrop may also be used as a standalone application, outside the context of a WordPress instance.
 To do so requires an additional dependency on [Silex](http://silex.sensiolabs.org/), a PHP micro-framework.

+1. Add a `.gitignore` file in your project root directory that includes the `/vendor` directory, since we'll use [Composer](https://getcomposer.org/) to install Dewdrop and its dependencies.
 1. Add a `composer.json` file similar to the example below:

     ```json